KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 that draws Theon from stillness into becoming.

 The Will to Be
-before there is a will to know.
+before there is a will to know,
+and before knowing becomes a self.

 ⚫♾⌬